 Because genomes can be very fragmented, it is often the case that your gene is not completely included in one unique scaffold.
 For these cases, you have to annotate separately the two fragments, but use the same name and symbol.
 For each part of the gene, you have to add an attribute in the “Annotation editor”.
 Select “Part” in the first column, and the value must be the number of the fragment, starting with 1 at the 5′ end of your gene.

 Be careful if the end of the exon in the previous part does not stop at the end of a codon.
 You have to change consequently the translation start of the first exon int the next part.

-If a part is missing between the 2 fragments, you should had the word “Partial” in the comment box of the information editor for both fragments.
+If a part is missing between the 2 fragments, you should had the word “Partial” in the comment tab of the annotation editor for both fragments.